Propane vs. Natural Gas vs. Heating Oil: Northumberland Home Heating Fuel Comparison

 Adoption of solar home heating systems in Northumberland

-Out of all fuels, solar is the safest for the environment.
-With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+Solar is the most environmentally friendly of all heating fuels.
+With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
 Currently, 7,204 homes in Northumberland are heated with active solar arrays.
-This is a 48% gain from 2021, when 4,867 homes utilized active solar heating.
+This is a 340% gain from 2016, when 1,639 homes used active solar heating.

 Northumberland County Heating Oil Trends